 - Research the weather forecast for your destinations so you can pack appropriately.

-- Share luggage space with your travel partner to cut down on checked bags.
+- Combine your luggage with your travel partner’s in order to cut down on checked bags.

 - How often will you be navigating airports, rail stations, and hotels?
 Maybe splitting your one large suitcase into two smaller ones will work better.
 Look at your itinerary and decide what will work best for you.